A simple 7-day social media content schedule for churches

 How has your ministry grown over the last month or year?

 Remember this is your moment to brag on what God is accomplishing at your church (or in your community) through your various ministries.
+To ensure every ministry receives equal coverage, create a rotating schedule.

-First Friday: Women’s Ministry
+1st Friday: Women’s Ministry

-Second Friday: Children’s Ministry
+2nd Friday: Children’s Ministry

-Thursday Friday: Outreach Ministry
+3rd Friday: Outreach Ministry

 Pro Tip: Distribute this schedule amongst your ministry leaders at the beginning of each month, so they’ll know in advance when they’ll need to submit a ministry report to the social media team.